EDUCBA

 Introduction to Sentence Case in Excel

-Sentence case is a feature in Excel to change the text case.
-Some functions convert the text to the upper, lower, and proper case as per need.
-Microsoft Word has a change case button that automatically changes the text to a proper case automatically when required, but Excel doesn’t have the feature.
+Microsoft Word has a change case button that automatically changes the text to a proper case when required, but Excel doesn’t have the feature.
 So, the sentence case comes into use.
 Normally, while typing, we write in lower case letters.
 So, the sentence case can act in this case to convert the text into the upper or proper case as per need.

-There are three types of functions in sentence case as described below:
+There are three types of functions in sentence case, as described below:

 • Upper(): Upper function converts the text into an upper case from any other case.